 The harp is equally powerful and poetic; British harpist Milo Harper explores its unique timbre through innovative repertoire and diverse sound-worlds.

 Currently, Milo is pursuing graduate studies in New York City under Emmanuel Ceysson's (Metropolitan Opera, LA Phil) tutelage at The New School's Mannes School of Music, where he was awarded the President’s Scholarship.
-He endeavours to expand the 'Classical' harp repertoire by making transcriptions and researching music composed by underrepresented groups (such as Women, Black, POC and LGBT+ composers).
+He endeavours to expand the 'Classical' harp repertoire by making transcriptions and curating music composed by people from historically underrepresented genders, ethnicities, races and cultures.
 Not limited by genre, he also collaborates with jazz groups, singer-songwriters, producers and contemporary composers.